RosmaryFC/project-2-backend/README.md

 ## Code Snippet

-Use this section to include a brief code snippet of functionality that you are proud of an a brief description
+This section will include a brief code snippet of functionality that I am proud of and a brief description

 * STILL BEING WORKED ON

 ## Issues and Resolutions
- Use this section to list of all major issues encountered and their resolution.
+ This section will list all major issues encountered and their resolution.

 * STILL BEING WORKED ON